jcurl/RJCP.DLL.CodeQuality/README.md

 `NUnit.Framework` itself, so it will use the version of the library you choose for your project.

-* 1.0 NUnit Extensions File Based Testing
-  * 1.1 The Test Directory and Work Directory
-    * 1.1.1 The TestDirectory
-    * 1.1.2 The WorkDirectory
-  * 1.2 Deployment for Integration Tests
-    * 1.2.1 Deploying Files for Reading Only
-    * 1.2.2 Deploy Files for Modification and Writing
-    * 1.2.3 Creating a New File
-    * 1.2.4 The Current Directory
-      * 1.2.4.1 The Current Directory for NUnit 2.7.1
-      * 1.2.4.2 The Current Directory for NUnit 3.x
-      * 1.2.4.3 Comparison between NUnit 2.7.1 and 3.x
-      * 1.2.4.4 NUnit 2.x GUI Workaround
-    * 1.2.5 Configuration of NUnitExtensions WorkDirectory
-      * 1.2.5.1 Setting a Different Work Directory to the Test Directory
-      * 1.2.5.2 Forcing a Different Work Directory
-      * 1.2.5.3 Setting the Work Directory to the Current Directory
-    * 1.2.6 Deploy Operations
-      * 1.2.6.1 Creating a New Directory
-      * 1.2.6.2 Deleting a Directory
-      * 1.2.6.3 Deleting a File
-    * 1.2.7 Deploy Context and some Internal Details
-    * 1.2.8 Tips and Check Lists in Porting NUnit 2 to NUnit 3
-      * 1.2.8.1 Use WorkDirectory as CurrentDirectory until Migration
-      * 1.2.8.2 Changes in Deploy for NUnitExtensions v0.4.0
-      * 1.2.8.3 Deploy.Item
-      * 1.2.8.4 Look for TestContext
-      * 1.2.8.5 TestDirectory should be Read Only, WorkDirectory is a RAM Disk
-      * 1.2.8.6 Change the Environment.CurrentDirectory
-  * 1.3 Differences Between .NET Framework and .NET Core
-* 2.0 Accessors
-* 3.0 INI Configuration Files
-  * 3.1 An Example of Multiple Configurations

-## 1.0 NUnit Extensions File Based Testing

-### 1.1 The Test Directory and Work Directory

-#### 1.1.1 The TestDirectory
+* 1.0 NUnit Extensions Library Compatibility
+* 2.0 NUnit Extensions File Based Testing
+  * 2.1 The Test Directory and Work Directory
+    * 2.1.1 The TestDirectory
+    * 2.1.2 The WorkDirectory
+  * 2.2 Deployment for Integration Tests
+    * 2.2.1 Deploying Files for Reading Only
+    * 2.2.2 Deploy Files for Modification and Writing
+    * 2.2.3 Creating a New File
+    * 2.2.4 The Current Directory
+      * 2.2.4.1 The Current Directory for NUnit 2.7.1
+      * 2.2.4.2 The Current Directory for NUnit 3.x
+      * 2.2.4.3 Comparison between NUnit 2.7.1 and 3.x
+      * 2.2.4.4 NUnit 2.x GUI Workaround
+    * 2.2.5 Configuration of NUnitExtensions WorkDirectory
+      * 2.2.5.1 Setting a Different Work Directory to the Test Directory
+      * 2.2.5.2 Forcing a Different Work Directory
+      * 2.2.5.3 Setting the Work Directory to the Current Directory
+    * 2.2.6 Deploy Operations
+      * 2.2.6.1 Creating a New Directory
+      * 2.2.6.2 Deleting a Directory
+      * 2.2.6.3 Deleting a File
+    * 2.2.7 Deploy Context and some Internal Details
+    * 2.2.8 Tips and Check Lists in Porting NUnit 2 to NUnit 3
+      * 2.2.8.1 Use WorkDirectory as CurrentDirectory until Migration
+      * 2.2.8.2 Changes in Deploy for NUnitExtensions v0.4.0
+      * 2.2.8.3 Deploy.Item
+      * 2.2.8.4 Look for TestContext
+      * 2.2.8.5 TestDirectory should be Read Only, WorkDirectory is a RAM Disk
+      * 2.2.8.6 Change the Environment.CurrentDirectory
+  * 2.3 Differences Between .NET Framework and .NET Core
+* 3.0 Accessors
+* 4.0 INI Configuration Files
+  * 4.1 An Example of Multiple Configurations
+* 5.0 Logging
+  * 5.1 .NET Core ILogger
+* 6.0 References

+## 1.0 NUnit Extensions Library Compatibility

+This library is intended to work with NUnit 2.6.x and NUnit 3.x.
+Even though the two libraries are incompatible with each other, there are many similarities that still make NUnitExtensions work.

+There is no compile time dependency from this library to NUnit.
+The dependencies are resolved at run time.

+## 2.0 NUnit Extensions File Based Testing

+### 2.1 The Test Directory and Work Directory

+#### 2.1.1 The TestDirectory

 NUnit has a `TestContext.CurrentContext.TestDirectory`.
 This is the location where the assembly being tested is stored.